rticommunity/rtiperftest/srcDoc/tutorials/dealing_with_largedata.rst

         52428800, 803.6, 1554.4, 1758308

-As can be seen, *FlatData* still achieves better performance than regular data, but with Zero Copy, since we are only sending a pointer to the object on the Data Writer queue, outperforms them with a throughput that scales linearly with the sample size.
+As can be seen, *FlatData* still achieves better performance than regular data, but Zero Copy, since we are only sending a pointer to the object on the Data Writer queue, outperforms them with a throughput that scales linearly with the sample size.